-NOTE: Your Tax Deferred Annuity (TDA) contribution will be reduced as a result of your pre-tax TSA deduction.
-Please contact your College Benefits Officer if you wish to make changes to your TDA contribution.
+NOTE: Your Tax Deferred Annuity (TDA) and your 457(b) contributions will be reduced as a result of your pre-tax TSA deduction.
+Please contact your College Benefits Officer if you wish to make changes to your TDA or 457(b) contributions.